-Now that 2021 has finally arrived, we’ll cover what you can do in the new year to make yourself a better human firewall to keep you and your organization safe online.
+Here are important insights as what you can do to make you employees a better human firewall to keep you and your organization safe online.

 Stop Using Your Old Passwords and Upgrade to a Password Management System.